Why is my flea treatment not working? A vet's guide to what to try next

 Fleas are one of the most common parasites that vets see in practice, in particular Ctenocephalides felis (the cat flea).
 This insect can infect cats, dogs and rabbits as well as biting humans too, causing itchiness but also transmitting disease.

 The flea life cycle is the term used to describe the stages that fleas go through to develop from eggs to mature adults.
-It’s important to understand this in order to tackle your parasite problem effectively, as discussed in scientific reviews such as this one.
-Let’s explore this idea in more detail.
+It’s important to understand this in order to tackle your parasite problem effectively.

 Adult fleas live mostly on your pet, although they may jump back off and spend some time in your house too.
 They lay tiny white eggs on your pet, which fall off into the carpet, but they may also lay eggs between the floorboards, in cracks in the tiles, and under the sofa – anywhere dark and hidden.
 These eggs hatch into little caterpillar-like larvae, which feed on dust, debris, and poo from the adults.